Tips for Evaluating and Treating Child and Adolescent Disorders

 Engage on Their Level

 Meet children where they are developmentally.
 Tailor your approach based on the child's age, interests, and cognitive level.
-For younger children, this might involve play therapy or drawing.
+For younger children, this might involve play therapy ---for which a Play Therapy Kit can be a useful resource (search on Amazon).
 Older children and adolescents may respond better to conversation or digital tools.

 Reading more: